Updated: Sep 15

 Once your plants have downy mildew, the best thing you can do is to try to eliminate moisture and humidity around them.

 If possible, try to improve their air circulation through selective pruning.
-In general, downy mildew normally clears itself up in an outdoor garden once the weather warms up, since it doesn’t do well in warm temperatures.
+In general, downy mildew normally clears itself up in an outdoor garden once the weather warms up, since it doesn’t do well in warm soil temperatures.

 SCLEROTINIA ROT (WHITE MOLD)

-Irregular gray lesions will appear on the leaves while white-gray lesions appear on the stems of your turnip plant.
+Irregular gray lesions will appear on the turnip leaves while white-gray lesions appear on the stems of your turnip plant.

 Solution: As soon as you see any diseased plants, destroy them immediately.